Genesis Foundation UI App Layout

 Load Layout

 Loads a serialised layout.
-All items that are described in the config to load must already be registered with the layout system - using either the declarative or JavaScript API.
+All items that are described in the config to load must already be registered with the layout system, using either the declarative or JavaScript API.
 If there are items missing (could be due either to missing items or to a mismatch of registered names) then a LayoutUsageError

 will be thrown containing the names of the missing items.
+Alternatively, you can request placeholder items to be added.

 Events